Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Hyde Park - Pimlico had a median taxpayer income of $52,206 and an average of $61,226 in financial year 2022.
-This was lower than the national average, with Rest of Qld having a median income of $50,780 and an average income of $64,844.
-By September 2025, estimates suggest the median income would be approximately $59,510 and the average would be around $69,792, based on Wage Price Index growth of 13.99% since financial year 2022.
-According to the 2021 Census figures, personal income ranked at the 50th percentile ($805 weekly), while household income was at the 21st percentile.
-The majority of residents (26.8%, or 1,275 people) fell into the $1,500 - $2,999 income bracket, similar to regional levels where 31.7% occupied this bracket.
-Housing affordability pressures were severe, with only 83.0% of income remaining after housing costs, ranking at the 20th percentile.
+The Hyde Park - Pimlico SA2 had a median taxpayer income of $52,206 and an average of $61,226 in the financial year 2022.
+This was lower than national averages, with Rest of Qld having a median income of $50,780 and an average of $64,844.
+By September 2025, estimates suggest the median income would be approximately $59,510 and the average around $69,792, based on Wage Price Index growth since financial year 2022.
+According to the 2021 Census, household incomes were at the 20th percentile while personal incomes were at the 50th percentile.
+The income bracket of $1,500 - 2,999 dominated with 26.8% of residents (1,275 people), similar to regional levels where 31.7% occupied this bracket.
+Housing affordability pressures were severe, with only 83.0% of income remaining, ranking at the 20th percentile.

 Frequently Asked Questions - Income